conan-io/docs/reference/commands/misc/user.rst

   .. code-block:: bash

       $ conan user
+      Current user of remote 'conan-center' set to: 'danimtb' [Authenticated] Current user of remote 'bincrafters' set to: 'None' (anonymous) Current user of remote 'upload_repo' set to: 'danimtb' [Authenticated] Current user of remote 'conan-community' set to: 'danimtb' [Authenticated] Current user of remote 'the_remote' set to: 'None' (anonymous)

 - Change **bar** remote user to **foo**:

   .. code-block:: bash

       $ conan user foo -r bar
+      Changed user of remote 'bar' from 'None' (anonymous) to 'foo'

 - Change **bar** remote user to **foo**, authenticating against the remote and storing the user and authentication token locally, so a later upload won't require entering credentials: